Q: But that seems way too simple!

 A: When measuring large groups of people scientists tend to find a relationship between type and IQ.
 So on a group level there is a relationship between type and IQ, but it is important to understand that statistics do not say anything about specific individuals.
 So on the individual level you have your IQ score and you have your psychological type and the two are not really related.

-A: Yes and no. MBTI is a specific product within the broader field of Jungian typology, just like Google Chrome is a specific product within the broader field of internet browsers.
+A: There is no business affiliation between us and the MBTI.
+MBTI is a specific product within the broader field of Jungian typology, just like Google Chrome is a specific product within the broader field of internet browsers.
 In this example, the MBTI is one brand of browser and we are another.
 But we're both concerned with the same thing, which is Jungian typology.

 Q: Someone told me that MBTI and Jung's typology are pseudoscience?

-A: All of the scales measures by the MBTI have scientific validity.
-That means that the MBTI isn't pseudoscience, though there are legitimate criticisms.
+A: All of the scales measuresd by personality type tests have scientific validity.
+That means that the even though personality type tests (and especially the MBTI) are frequently criticized, typology isn't pseudoscience, though there are legitimate criticisms.
 We have dealt more with the matter here, as well as answered some newspaper critiques here and here and here and here.

 Q: Someone told me that you guys rely exclusively on quotes when assessing the types of famous people?